cicsdev/cics-banking-sample-application-cbsa/etc/install/carbonReactUI/doc/CBSA_Carbon_React_UI_installation_deployment_guide.md

 ##

 ## Create a JVM server:
 If you have already installed the Spring Boot UI, you can skip this step.
-Carry on from "Edit server.xml"
+Carry on from [Edit server.xml](#Edit server.xml)

 We need a JVMSERVER resource.